Lausbert/monee-app/_i18n/en/privacy.md

 #### Provision required or required:
 The provision of your name and financial data is voluntary, solely on the basis of your consent.
 Unfortunately, we can not provide any useful functionality without this data.

-### Firebase Analytics

-#### Type and purpose of processing:

-When using the app data is automatically collected.
-That may include:

-- App-instance identifier
-- Vendor identifier
-- Number of users and sessions
-- Session duration
-- Operating systems
-- Device models
-- Geography
-- First launches
-- App opens
-- App updates
-- In-app purchases
-- In-app navigation

-Personal information like email address, name, phone number, gender and age are NOT collected.

-They are processed in particular for the following purpose:

-- Reliable accessibility and guarantee of all app functionalities
-- Helping us to improve our apps in areas where they are most relevant to our users

-#### Legal basis:
-Processing takes place in accordance with Art.
-6 Para.
-1 lit. f GDPR based on our legitimate interest in improving the functionality of our app.

-#### Receiver:

-The data is received by [Firebase, a Google company](https://firebase.google.com), who works as a processor for the operation and maintenance of our app.
-Visit [Google's Privacy Policy](https://policies.google.com/privacy) for further information and options for objection.

-#### Storage duration:
-Vendor identifier associated data is deleted within 60 days.
-Aggregated anonymised data is deleted within 14 months.

-#### Provision required or required:
-The provision of the aforementioned data is neither legally nor contractually required.
-Without the data, however, the service and functionality of our app is not guaranteed.

 ### Firebase Crashlytics

 #### Type and purpose of processing: